-Now it is 16 years further on, and I'm the one using that same statement these days, as after being involved in rehabilitating hundreds of lamanitic horses since that time as my job working with rescue horses, as well as helping people with so many of their own domestic horses too.
+Now it has been nearly 2 decades since then, and I'm the one using that same statement these days, as after being involved in rehabilitating hundreds of laminitic horses since that time as my job working with rescue horses, as well as helping people with so many of their own domestic horses too.
 I know only too well that my trimmers brutal advice was so right, especially after studying equine behaviour and nutrition.

 But it is not an easy task, as the disease is peppered with myths and untruths, where rarely people agree on what is best, which all can affect a horses recovery.

 We've also discovered that many Veterinary teaching establishments, including our own Massey Equine Department, are still stuck in the dark ages about ways to address this disease.
-As so many of them seem to only want to load up sick horses on Bute (phenylbutazone), which has been banned in several countries for human use, and can make metabolic issues worse if not used wisely, and then put metal shoes on horses suffering with laminitis, which unfortunately is most of what is being filtered down to their Vets as the only treatments for the condition :(
+As so many of them seem to only want to load up sick horses on Bute (phenylbutazone), which has been banned in several countries for human use, and can make metabolic issues worse if not used wisely.
+Added by an absolute insistence into putting metal shoes on horses suffering with laminitis, which unfortunately is most of what is being filtered down to their Vets as the only treatments for the condition :(

-We definitely recommend hoof protection, in the form of hoof boots with inner pads for the horses comfort as well as to aid with their recovery.
+We definitely recommend hoof protection, in the form of hoof boots with inner pads for the horses comfort and support, as well as to aid with their recovery.
 We use this approach because it has given us the very best chance of success at rehabilitating of the hoof, which is because hoof boots flex with the hoof to work with the equine foot as nature intended.
-In addition to allowing for natural contact of the frog with the ground or the inner part of the hoof boot, which in turn creates a healthy circulation and a more robust digital cushion.
+In addition to allowing for natural contact of the frog with the ground or the inner part of the hoof boot, which in turn creates a healthier circulation and a more robust digital cushion.
 Which is the most important feature in any healthy hoof.
-Along with non invasive trimming and the correct approach to diet and paddock management to both prevent as well as reverse the condition.
+Along with non invasive trimming and the correct approach to diet and paddock management, to both prevent as well as reverse the condition.

 The Pasture induced version of laminitis is by far the deadliest condition most horses will face in their lifetime, as it is a truly horrific disease that is only topped by colic for equine death rates.
 But IT IS a man made condition, rather than a disease.
 It is caused by a lack of awareness on what grass can do to horses, and poor paddock management to address this.

 Sadly, every year hundreds of horses die from Laminitis and a lot of them are right here in New Zealand.
 All because it is not addressed early enough or given the respect it deserves to get horses off the grass during our prolific grass growth danger times.
 And severe pedal bone rotation can occur if an affected horse is left at pasture, as well as sinking inner hoof bones, which are often irreversible and euthanasia is advised with most horses who have experienced this, due to the level of pain for the horse.
 All of which can be avoided by correct grass management, and a healthy low sugar diet-please see our other pages for more info about this.